neallester/danake-sw/README.md

 ## Status

-This is library is currently tested on OSX High Sierra and Ubuntu 18.04.
+This is library is currently tested on OSX High Sierra and Ubuntu 18.04 with Swift 5.0

 ## Installation